nodejs/node/doc/api/buffer.markdown

 * `noAssert` {Boolean} Default: false
 * Return: {Number} The offset plus the number of written bytes

 Writes `value` to the Buffer at the specified `offset`.
-The `value` must be a valid unsigned 8-bit integer.
+The `value` should be a valid unsigned 8-bit integer.
+Behavior is not defined when `value` is anything other than an unsigned 8-bit integer.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be